Cavanillesia platanifolia

 The tree grows to 45-60 m in height, with leaves only near the top for one month a year.
 Its reddish-gray bark has characteristic rings along the entire trunk.
 The roots are orangish-brown.

 A root fragment can be cut off and cleaned (while kept horizontal) then tipped to pour water, which has a taste of potatoes.
 Rope can be made from the inner bark of branches and saplings.

-The wood is extremely soft and may have commercial applications.
-According to the Janka Hardness Test, along with balsa it is one of the softest.
+The wood, along with balsa, is extremely soft, one of the softest according to the Janka hardness test, and may have commercial applications.